Our top pick for

 Find out more about how you can short Cable One stock.

-While Cable One's payout ratio might seem low, this can signify that Cable One is investing more in its future growth.
+While Cable One's payout ratio might seem fairly standard, it's worth remembering that Cable One may be investing much of the rest of its net profits in future growth.

 Cable One, Inc. provides data, video, and voice services in the United States.
 The company offers residential data services, a service to enhance Wi-Fi signal throughout the home.
 It also provides residential video services, such as local networks; local community programming that includes governmental and public access; and other channels, which comprise weather, shopping, and religious channels, as well as digital video services, including national and regional cable networks, music channels, and an interactive electronic programming guide with parental controls.
 In addition, the company offers premium channels; and advanced video services, such as whole-home DVRs and high-definition set-top boxes, as well as TV Everywhere product, which enables its video customers to stream various channels and shows to mobile devices and computers.
 Further, it provides residential voice and international calling by the minute services.
 Additionally, the company offers data, voice, and video products to business customers, including small to mid-markets, enterprises, and wholesale and carrier customers.
 As of February 27, 2020, it served approximately 900,000 residential and business customers in 21 states through its Sparklight and Clearwave brands.
 Cable One, Inc. was incorporated in 1980 and is headquartered in Phoenix, Arizona.